sayuru-akash/coffee-shop-webapp/README.md

 # coffee-shop-webapp
-eCommerce web application for a coffee franchise developed using MongoDB, ExpressJS, AngularJS, and NodeJS; (MEAN) stack
+eCommerce web application for a coffee shop developed using MongoDB, ExpressJS, AngularJS, and NodeJS; (MEAN) stack